dssiamm/vaadin-microservices-demo/README.md

 # Project Title

-1.The functionality of the demo application is provided through 4 microservices:
+1. The functionality of the demo application is provided through 4 microservices:

-⋅⋅*biz-application: A REST API for managing data (companies).
+⋅⋅* biz-application: A REST API for managing data (companies).
-⋅⋅*admin-application: A web user interface to interact with data (companies).
+⋅⋅* admin-application: A web user interface to interact with data (companies).
-⋅⋅*news-application: A web user interface to display data (companies’ tweets).
+⋅⋅* news-application: A web user interface to display data (companies’ tweets).
-⋅⋅*website-application: A portal-like website that renders multiple web applications in a single web page.
+⋅⋅* website-application: A portal-like website that renders multiple web applications in a single web page.
-1.Additionally, the system requires three orchestration services:
+1. Additionally, the system requires three orchestration services:

-⋅⋅*discovery-server: Service registration and discovery.
+⋅⋅* discovery-server: Service registration and discovery.
-⋅⋅*config-server: Externalized configuration.
+⋅⋅* config-server: Externalized configuration.
-⋅⋅*proxy-server: Edge service with dynamic routing.
+⋅⋅* proxy-server: Edge service with dynamic routing.

 ## Building the demo